 We are reminded in this of 'Gai-cote' ('William Gaicote,' A.), which once was a surname, though now extinct.
-'Woolward' or 'Woolard' ('Geoffey Wole-ward,' A., 'Reginald Wolleward,' N.) still thrives.
+'Woolward' or 'Woolard' ('Geoffey Woleward,' A., 'Reginald Wolleward,' N.) still thrives.
 To go 'woolward' was to undergo the penance of wearing the outer woollen cloth without any linen under-dress.
 It was often prescribed by the priest-hood.
-Piers, in his Vision, says-- while another old poem bids us-
+Piers, in his Vision, says-

-Wolleward and weetshoed Wente I forth ;
+Wolleward and weetshoed Wente I forth;